(For previous episodes, scroll down)

 In the middle of the snowy January of 1917, Leonard Learmount was promoted to Acting Major and given command of No 22 Squadron at Chipilly, close to the Somme river a few kilometres south of Albert.
 In his promotion from Lieutenant he had leapfrogged the rank of Captain and gone straight to Major.
 Wars accelerate military procedure.

 It was equipped with FE.2b pusher biplanes – dubbed the “Fee” by its fliers and mechanics.
-The Squadron’s main roles when Learmount joined it were aerial photography and reconnaissance.
-At 27 he was older than most of his fellow pilots, and equipped with all of 22 months’ experience of military aviation since his first flying lesson at Brooklands.
+The Squadron’s main roles when Learmount joined it were aerial photography over the German lines, and reconnaissance.
+In this vital role it was vulnerable, so a pair of Sopwith Pup fighters were attached to the squadron to fly as escorts above the FE2b formations, able to intervene from above if German fighters attacked.
+At 27 Learmount was older than most of his fellow pilots, and equipped with all of 22 months’ experience of military aviation since his first flying lesson at Brooklands.

 Meanwhile a new young American volunteer, AGJ (Archie) Whitehouse, who had just transferred from the army to 22 Squadron as an Air Gunner Second Class, brought to his first squadron a useful familiarity with firearms he had won both as a soldier and back at his childhood home in the USA.
 He was about to put that skill very successfully to use in the air, in charge of a Lewis light machine gun mounted above the front edge of his slipstream-blasted, canoe-like work-space in the nose of the Fee.
 His “foot-bath”, as he called it, was immediately forward of the pilot’s rather deeper cockpit.
 About ten years later Whitehouse, who kept a diary at the front, was to publish a memoire of his time on No 22 Sqn called “Hell in the Heavens”.
 Some of the experiences recorded here are from Whitehouse’s book.